Collective Security Treaty Organization: 2003 to 2012

-Uzbekistan withdrew from GUAM in 2005 and joined the CSTO in 2006 as a full member and its membership was later ratified by the Uzbek parliament on 28 March 2008.
+Uzbekistan withdrew from GUAM in 2005 and joined the CSTO in 2006 as a full member, and its membership was later ratified by the Uzbek parliament on 28 March 2008.

 In October 2007, the CSTO signed an agreement with the Shanghai Cooperation Organisation (SCO), in the Tajik capital of Dushanbe, to broaden cooperation on issues such as security, crime, and drug trafficking.

 On 6 October 2007, CSTO members agreed to a major expansion of the organization that would create a CSTO peacekeeping force that could deploy under a U.N. mandate or without one in its member states.
 The expansion would also allow all members to purchase Russian weapons at the same price as Russia.

 On 29 August 2008, Russia announced it would seek CSTO recognition of the independence of Abkhazia and South Ossetia.
 Three days earlier, on 26 August, Russia recognized the independence of Georgia's breakaway regions of Abkhazia and South Ossetia.

-In 2009, Belarus boycotted the CSTO summit due to their Milk War with Russia.
+In 2009, Belarus boycotted the CSTO summit due to its Milk War with Russia.
 After refusing to attend a CSTO summit in 2009, Lukashenko said: "Why should my men fight in Kazakhstan?
 Mothers would ask me why I sent their sons to fight so far from Belarus.
 For what?
 For a unified energy market?
 That is not what lives depend on.
 No!"

 After Kurmanbek Bakiyev was ousted from office as President of Kyrgyzstan as a result of riots in Kyrgyzstan in April 2010, he was granted asylum in Belarus.
 Belarusian President Alexander Lukashenko expressed doubt about the future of the CSTO for failing to prevent Bakiyev's overthrow, stating: "What sort of organization is this one, if there is bloodshed in one of our member states and an anticonstitutional coup d'état takes place, and this body keeps silent?"

-Lukashenko had previously accused Russia of punishing Belarus with economic sanctions after Lukashenko's refusal to recognize the independence of Abkhazia and South Ossetia, stating: "The economy serves as the basis for our common security.
+Lukashenko had previously accused Russia of punishing Belarus with economic sanctions after Lukashenko refused to recognize the independence of Abkhazia and South Ossetia, stating: "The economy serves as the basis for our common security.
 But if Belarus's closest CSTO ally is trying ... to destroy this basis and de facto put the Belarusians on their knees, how can one talk about consolidating collective security in the CSTO space?"

 During a trip to Ukraine to extend Russia's lease of the Crimean port Sevastopol in return for discounted natural gas supplies, Russian President Dmitry Medvedev was asked about whether Belarus could expect a similar deal and responded: "Real partnership is one thing and a declaration of intentions is another; reaching agreement on working seriously, meeting each other halfway, helping each other is one thing and making decisions about granting permanent residence to people who have lost their job is another."
 The Belarusian President defended himself against this criticism by citing former Russian President Vladimir Putin's invitation of Askar Akayev to Russia after he was ousted as President of Kyrgyzstan during the 2005 Tulip Revolution.